Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Judge Diversity and Consistency

 \paragraph{Consistency metrics.} Let $s_i^{(a)}$ be the per-sample score from judge $a$ for a given metric.
 We report: (i) \textbf{score correlation} (Spearman $\rho$, Kendall $\tau$) between $\{s_i^{(\text{GPT-4o})}\}$ and $\{s_i^{(\text{Qwen})}\}$; (ii) \textbf{binary decision agreement} by thresholding at $0.5$ to get $y_i\in\{0,1\}$, then reporting raw agreement and Cohen's $\kappa$; (iii) \textbf{method-level ranking stability} by ranking methods using subset-level mean scores and reporting Kendall $\tau$ between rankings as well as the top-1 match rate.
 All statistics are reported with \textbf{95\% CIs} via bootstrap resampling over prompts (2.5/97.5 percentiles).

 \paragraph{Qualitative disagreement audit.} To diagnose systematic judge differences, we further inspect the top-10 prompts with the largest absolute score gaps $|s_i^{(\text{GPT-4o})}-s_i^{(\text{Qwen})}|$ per metric and categorize failure modes (e.g., occlusion sensitivity for CN/AF/CP, ambiguous projection for VT, and small-step edits for RA).
-We will release these cases and the corresponding judge transcripts for transparency.
+These cases are used as diagnostic checks for prompt sensitivity and evaluator disagreement.